Education for sustainable development

 Nds.
 Bingo Environmental Foundation

-The projects will be implemented jointly with:
+The projects are implemented together with:

 Local communities